wmatthew/matthews_web/eleventy/projects/16-triangles.md

 ---
 # {{title}}

-An assembly puzzle where the orientation of pieces is constrained.
+A tiling puzzle where piece orientation is constrained.